 Exercising the Immune System with Controlled Exposure

-The interview above went on to describe McDade’s research, where he and his team noted that early exposures to animal feces and the occurrence of diarrhea in toddlerhood was correlated with less inflammation in adulthood.
+Research done by Thom McDade, PhD, associate professor and director of the Laboratory for Human Biology Research at Northwestern University, noted that early exposures to animal feces and the occurrence of diarrhea in toddlerhood was correlated with a stronger immune system in adulthood.

 Since that time, McDade and his team have added more to the growing body of evidence for beneficial exposures, including one published in 2012 by the American Journal of Human Microbiology.

 They evaluated over 1,400 participants and their early environmental exposures, finding similar results.
 It seems that, by exercising the immune system in exposures to certain triggers, it can function better later in life.
-(5) This is part of a growing theory that our disturbing prevalence of auto-immune illnesses and chronic inflammation is at least in part the result of a “bored” immune system that has not been exercised, left to turn against itself.
+(2) A “bored” immune system that has not been exercised, is left to turn against itself.
 While basic hygiene is obviously important, we need to be careful not to go overboard in sanitization and sheltering our kids from normal environmental exposures.

 Supplementing a Strong Immune System with Beta Glucan

-Supplementing where dietary intake comes up short can be a valuable tool, as well, with a micronutrient blend improving illness duration in children over a fourteen month study.
-(7) Beta glucan stands out as one of the more prominent micronutrient supplements for immune system support, as demonstrated in 2013 by University of Kentucky researchers.
+Supplementing where dietary intake comes up short can be a valuable tool, as well, with a micronutrient blend, improving recovery time.
+(4) Beta glucan stands out as one of the more prominent micronutrient supplements for immune system support, as demonstrated in 2013 by University of Kentucky researchers.

 Beta glucan is noted in many studies for its ability to modulate the immune system.
-Children in this study also showed both reduced stress and improved mucosal immunity, key components of illness prevention.
-The “strong effects of glucan supplementation on the overall health status of all children in this group” indicate beta glucan as a safe and beneficial supplement to boost children’s immune systems.
-(8)
+Children in this study also showed both reduced stress and improved mucosal immunity.
+The “strong effects of glucan supplementation on the overall health status of all children in this group” indicate beta glucan as a safe and beneficial supplement to support children’s immune systems.
+(5)